mojoaxel/awesome-regression-testing/README.md

 - [wdio-visual-regression](https://github.com/ennjin/wdio-visual-regression) - Visual regression tool for webdriver.io
 - [Selenide](https://github.com/selenide/selenide) - Framework powered by Selenium WebDriver for writing easy-to-read and easy-to-maintain automated tests in Java.
 - [Karma](http://karma-runner.github.io/latest/index.html) - A test runner by the AngularJS team, that fits all our needs.
+- [Cypress Recorder by Preflight](https://cypress.preflight.com) - Create AI-powered Cypress Tests/POM models on your browser and automate Email & Visual testing for Cypress.

 ## Online services